camconn/Probot/README.md

 ### Creating a Plugin
 To create a plugin, create a copy of `plugins/template.py`, and read the included instructions on how to create a plugin.
+You are free to use this template, given that it is released under the same license as this project.

 License
 -------